esensi/model/readme.md

 }
 ```

-Then be sure to run `php composer.phar update` to install the dependencies.
+If manually adding the package, then be sure to run `php composer.phar update` to update the dependencies.

 #### Extend the Default Model

-Let's say you wanted to create a simple blog with a `Post` model.
-You could just extend the base `Esensi\Model\Model` and have `Post` model automatically handle validation, purging, hashing, encrypting, and even simplified relationship binding:
+The simplest way to demonstrate the traits is to extend the the base [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php).
+If the application required a simple blog, then the developer could create a `Post` model that automatically handled validation, purging, hashing, encrypting, and even simplified relationship binding by simply extending this ready-to-go model:

 ```php
 <?php